litchipi/blog/posts/rust/containers_in_rust/part6.md

 If we resume, from now on, whenever our contained process (matched by its **PID**) claim he has (or sets himself) the UID `0`, the kernel will see it with the UID `10000`.
-The same will happend for the GIDs.
+The same will happen for the GIDs.
 > If the asked UID for the contained process is `0`, the contained process will set itself as **root** in the scope of its isolated execution environment